 In early December (2010), I used a file from the Australian Project Gutenberg to create an EPUB of most of Lovecraft’s works.
 It wasn’t a comprehensive file and while it’s been popular (just having hit 1,000 downloads this morning, in under 3 months), it isn’t what I want for my own use or what the librarian-in-training in me thinks should be out there.

 So, after several months of working on the project when I could—snatching minutes and hours between work, grad school, and making Cthulhus—I am very proud to announce that I have finished an eBook of The Complete Works of H.P.
 Lovecraft.
 In fact, I expanded my original project and made versions both for the Nook (EPUB) and for the Kindle (MOBI).
-If you’re downloading to a mobile device and want the EPUB, try this download link instead and the MOBI here or (new) if you have Stanza or if you’re getting a validation error try this copy instead or if you have issues on a Sony Reader try this download for Sony. (lots of links, I know, but I’m trying to provide lots of options.)
+If you’re downloading to a mobile device and want the EPUB (recommended for phones), try this download link instead and the MOBI here (recommended for Kindle direct download) or (new) if you have Stanza or if you’re getting a validation error try this copy instead or if you have issues on a Sony Reader try this download for Sony. (lots of links, I know, but I’m trying to provide lots of options.)

 August 1, 2011: I’ve also created a PDF copy for people who can’t use any of the formats above.
 It’s 6x as large and (like all PDFs) doesn’t display nearly as well on e-Readers as the others.
 But it works for computers, probably iPad-type devices, and just hanging onto.